Home » Blog » Governance Automation: Control processes securely and efficiently

 Prevent uncontrolled growth in Microsoft Teams with Teams Manager

-Governance Automation is the automated management and enforcement of policies in Microsoft 365, with the aim of reducing manual processes and relieving IT administrators.
-With Governance Automation, companies can ensure that their Microsoft 365 environment is managed according to predefined rules without the need for IT teams to constantly intervene.
+With Governance automation, companies can ensure that their Microsoft 365 environment is managed according to predefined rules without the need for IT teams to constantly intervene.

 • Uncontrolled growth of teams and groups: Without clear guidelines, unstructured and redundant teams are created, making it difficult to maintain an overview.